AchilleasB/nlp_chatbot_project/README.md

 -   Performance for document processing and chat can vary based on system resources and model size.
 -   Memory usage scales with the size of the document collection.
 -   Currently supports `.txt` and `.docx` file formats.
--   Requires a local Ollama installation and a downloaded model.
+-   Requires Ollama to be installed on the system (the application will help with setup).
 -   Limited to the capabilities and language support of the chosen local language model.
+-   Model downloads can take significant time depending on your internet connection.

 ---